-Christmas may still be two days away, but it’s already time to be thinking about the new year.
+Christmas just passed, so it’s already time to be thinking about the new year.
 And I don’t mean New Year’s Eve celebrations (although I hope you have some fun ones planned!).
-I’m talking about making a concerted effort to plan and make goals for 2012.
+I’m talking about making a concerted effort to plan and make goals for 2020.

 I have found that when I make the time to sit down and spend a few hours on New Year’s Day (or very close to it) to plan out goals for the new year, my year goes much more smoothly than if I just take each day as it comes and fly by the seat of my pants.

 I’ve created a guide for you to do the same!
 This eBook includes encouragement and motivation on how to create your own personal planning retreat, examples of the tools needed to plan, plus 35 printables to guide you through your own retreat.